 If you have dedicated customer service employees, there’s no need for them to manage anything except your messages.
 You also don’t want them to get bogged down in an interface designed primarily for managing your listings.
 Finally, if you’re a multichannel seller, you probably don’t want to waste money on different software for eBay, Amazon and your own website.

-ChannelReply sends eBay messages to Zendesk, where they appear as organized and threaded tickets.
+ChannelReply sends eBay messages to your Freshdesk or Zendesk account, where they appear as organized and threaded tickets.
 Your customer service employees never need to log in to your eBay account.
 And although ChannelReply gives the agent info about the listing and a link to it, they won’t be able to manage the listing unless they already have access to your account.

 ChannelReply works exactly the same way with Amazon.
-It’s also very easy to set up Zendesk with your own website, making the combo an excellent solution for multichannel sellers.
+It’s also very easy to set up any of the above helpdesks with your own website, making the combo an excellent solution for multichannel sellers.

 Failing to maintain a high level of eBay security can result in disaster for your business.
 Common-sense best practices and free security software like LastPass can limit your risks, but still leave you vulnerable to rogue employees and security leaks.
 Any business owner who can afford it should use software like SixBit or ChannelReply to limit employee access and stay in control.